christophuv/PeakBot_Example/README.md

 The main functions to detect chromatographic peaks in a LC-HRMS chromatogram with a PeakBot model are `peakbot.cuda.preProcessChromatogram` for extracting the standardized areas from the chromatogram and `peakbot.runPeakBot` for testing the standardized area for chromatographic peaks or backgrounds.

 More information about how to specify the files and the LC-HRMS properties is directly documented in the script.

+## group.py
+This script shows how detected chromatographic peaks can be grouped into a data matrix and a featureML file.

+The main functions to group detected features from several samples are `peakbot.cuda.KNNalignFeatures` for aligning the detected features using a k-nearest-neighbor approach and `peakbot.cuda.groupFeatures` for calculating the groups.

+More information about how to specify the files and the LC-HRMS properties is directly documented in the script.